inessa3/DMML2020_Tesla/README.md

 1. We have started working on the project in Colab
         *   Download and describe the training dataset (shape, base rate)
         *   Clean the dataset (NaN values?, duplicates etc WRITE MORE LATER)
-        *   Build a a model with SpaCy
+        *   Build a model with SpaCy
         *   Make our first prediction
 2. Uploaded our csv file on AIcrowd